Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Age and health of the spouses

-In particular, the Court emphasized that the alimony must be adequate and not exclusively assistive, but also compensatory and equalizing, reflecting the actual living needs of the beneficiary.
+In particular, the Court emphasized that the allowance must be adequate and not exclusively assistential, but also compensatory and equitable, reflecting the real living needs of the beneficiary.

 Conclusions

-In conclusion, ordinance n.
-25353 of the Court of Cassation represents an important reminder of the need for a multidimensional assessment of divorce alimony, which takes into account not only immediate needs but also the future prospects of the spouses.
-This approach helps to ensure greater fairness in the distribution of resources post-divorce, avoiding excessive burden on one of the parties.
+In conclusion, Order No. 25353 of the Court of Cassation represents an important reminder of the need for a multidimensional assessment of the divorce allowance, which takes into account not only immediate needs but also the future prospects of the spouses.
+This approach ensures greater fairness in the distribution of post-divorce resources, avoiding excessive burdens on one of the parties.